lovelysystems/robotframework-imaplibrary/README.rst

         Arguments:
             - mailNumber: is the index number of the mail to open

+    Get Matches From Email:
+        Finds all occurrences of a regular expression

+        Arguments:
+            - mailNumber: is the index number of the mail to open
+            - regexp: a regular expression to find

     Open Link from Mail:
         Find a link in an email body and open the link.
 Returns the links' html.
         Arguments: